 Skip to main content

 Encapsulation is a critical architectural quality that prevents unwanted coupling and maintains clear boundaries.
-This document covers patterns for preventing unwanted communication both within microservices (cross-layer) and between microservices (cross-service).
+This document covers patterns for preventing unwanted communication both within an app (cross-layer) and between apps (cross-service).

 1. The Dependency Inversion Principle (via Ports)

-Within each service, the Hexagonal Architecture is used.
-High-level business logic defines interfaces (“Ports”) it requires, and low-level infrastructure (like database code) implements them.
+High-level business logic can define interfaces (“Ports”) it requires, and low-level infrastructure (like database code) implements them.
 Architectural Principle: High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-Example from Tuturuuu:
+Illustrative example:

 export interface WorkspaceRepository {